 - Business Analyst

-Students who complete this course may wish to continue their studies in higher education programs in the accounting discipline.
+Students who complete this course may wish to continue their education into a range of higher education qualifications in accounting and financial management.

 Units included in this qualification are:

 |FNSACC634||Monitor corporate governance activities||Core|

 |FNSINC611||Apply economic principles to work in the financial services industry||Core|

 |FNSACC522||Prepare tax documentation for individuals||Elective|